Mohanlal (Dewan): In popular culture

 Mohanlal has been portrayed as a great patriot and the most trusted lieutenant of the nawab in the famous Bangladeshi movie Sirajud Daulah as well as in Indian movie Ami Sirajer Begam.
 Bengali poet Nabinchandra Sen also symbolized his heroic resistance in his poem Palashir Juddho and in the drama of Sachindranath Sengupta Sirajudullah.

 Myth

 It was stated that after the defeat of the battle of Plassey he fled to Mymensingh to save Siraj's child from the henchmen of Mir Miran.
-Later he took shelter in different places of Bengal such as Juranpur Satipith at Juranpur village, a Shakti Peetha of Nadia district and Brindabanchandra Mandir at Guptipara, Hooghly.
+Later he took shelter in different places of Bengal such as Juranpur Satipith at Juranpur village, a Shakta pitha of Nadia district and Brindabanchandra Mandir at Guptipara, Hooghly.